Pilisszentlélek and Klastrompuszta

 Like more than 60% of Hungary’s territory, the Pilis Mountain belonged to the kings of the Árpád Dynasty in 1263.
 This was their beloved hunting area.
 There was a hunting lodge (or rather a palace) of the king in the Benedek Valley that was one of the favorite places of King Béla IV.

-According to Pauline traditions, King Béla IV was hunting often there and he used to visit the first Pauline monastery in Pilis, where he met Brother Benedek who was the second Prior after the founder Özséb.
-The king loved Benedek very much and as a token of his gratitude, he gifted to him the Benedictine Valley near Dömös along with his hunting lodge to build a chapel and monastery there.
-At the same time, he told to Prior Benedict to send there monks from the first monastery of the Paulines.
+According to Pauline traditions, King Béla IV hunted often there and he used to visit the first Pauline monastery in Pilis, where he met Brother Benedek who was the second Prior after the founder Özséb.
+The king loved Benedek very much and as a token of his gratitude, he gifted him the Benedictine Valley near Dömös along with his hunting lodge to build a chapel and monastery there.
+At the same time, he told to Prior Benedict to send monks from the first monastery of the Paulines.

 This donation was confirmed only in 1287 by King László IV, the grandson of Béla IV.
 It was how the monastery devoted to the Holy Spirit was built in that year by the monks of the Pauline order.
 According to the order’s chronicles, King Louis I and King Róbert Károly also contributed to the development of their communities.

 When Károly Róbert was within the walls of the monastery in 1323, the monks Miklós and Prichtold rewrote the founding document of the monastery, which King Louis the Great also did when he spent Holy Week with his favorite monks in 1378.
 King Louis then donated additional estates to them, just as other secular people made donations to the monastery of the Holy Spirit.